Christoffel symbols: Definition in Euclidean space

 In Euclidean space, the general definition given below for the Christoffel symbols of the second kind can be proven to be equivalent to:

 Christoffel symbols of the first kind can then be found via index lowering:

 Rearranging, we see that (assuming the partial derivative belongs to the tangent space, which cannot occur on a non-Euclidean curved space):

 In words, the arrays represented by the Christoffel symbols track how the basis changes from point to point.
-If the derivative doesn't lie on the tangent space, the right expression is the projection of the derivative over the tangent space (see covariant derivative below).
+If the derivative does not lie on the tangent space, the right expression is the projection of the derivative over the tangent space (see covariant derivative below).
 Symbols of the second kind decompose the change with respect to the basis, while symbols of the first kind decompose it with respect to the dual basis.
-In this form, it's easy to see the symmetry of the lower or last two indices:
+In this form, it is easy to see the symmetry of the lower or last two indices: